mujahidazamcsm/tgcfwiki/Login-with-a-bot-or-user-account.md

 [![run on repl](https://docs.replit.com/images/repls/run-on-replit.svg)](https://replit.com/@aahnik/tg-login)

+- The session string will not be printed on the screen. (for security purposes)
 - The session string will be securely saved in your Saved Messages (if you log in with your own user account).
 - The session string will be sent to you (if you log in with a bot account).
 - All sensitive user input in the repl is made invisible to ensure high security.